MrBloo79/VSuvian/README.md

 - VSCode profile provides a consistent and non intrusive way to share customization (including layout).
     - Although profiles are valid JSON, they are not human-readable.
 NodeJS tasks allow (de)serialize its content.
     - This approach results in better incremental diffs, at the cost of extra operations.

+### Sticky Scroll

+Sticky scroll is disabled on VSuvian to maintain parity with Obsidian.
+However, this feature can be replicated using the [Another Sticky Headings](https://github.com/zhouhua/obsidian-sticky-headings) plugin.